IRCrypt/documentation/ircrypt-protocol.md

 The following line contains a valid IRC Message from Angel to Wiz.
 It is encrypted using the TWOFISH cipher with 256bits key size and “secret” as passphrase.
-The decrypted contents of this message is “Hello are you receiving this message ?”:
+The decrypted content of this message is “Hello are you receiving this message ?”:

     :Angel PRIVMSG Wiz :>CRY-0 jA0ECgMCpf88FdB5AdFg0lwB03DpHgpQAqoGSR2QTIynudCXM178TN2Y06ahv+I1i/mLwDMt+s021cb14YdVWJXUVqBKTbpQ3B3aIthsxsb0qrQoUTdZTKHjGYXeYPCFoRaetkOiEPUcAWK9RA==